 Distributions from net investment income and net realized capital gains are determined in accordance with U.S. federal tax regulations, which may differ from amounts determined in accordance with GAAP and those differences could be material.
 These permanent book-to-tax differences are reclassified on the consolidated statements of changes in net assets to reflect their tax character but have no impact on total net assets.
-The following permanent book-to-tax differences were reclassified on the consolidated statements of changes in net assets for the years ended December 31, 2016, 2015 and 2014.
+The following permanent book-to-tax differences were reclassified on the consolidated statements of changes in net assets for the years ended December 31, 2018, 2017 and 2016.
+In 2018, the Company adopted SEC Final Rule Release No. 33-10532, Disclosure Update and Simplification, pursuant to which certain presentation changes are reflected in the consolidated statements of assets and liabilities and the consolidated statements of changes in net assets.
+Certain amounts from 2017 and 2016 have been retrospectively reclassified to conform to the current year presentation resulting from the adoption of the amended rule.